-Donald Ray Fortson
+Name: Donald Ray Fortson

-Classification: Endangered Missing
+Case Classification: Endangered Missing

+Donald Ray Fortson and his nephew, Huey Hazelrig, were last seen in the Cleveland area.
 Police found the pickup truck they were last seen in engulfed in flames along Warrior Valley Road just inside Etowah County.

-A friend last saw the two men together at Hazelrig's trailer and said they left together about 15.30 to go check on a car.
+A friend last saw the two men together at Hazelrig's trailer and said they left together about 3:30 p.m. to go check on a car.
 Hazelrig collected antique cars.
 He made a long distance call before he left.

 Hazelrig took $3000 with him when he went to look at the car.
 Hazelrig was a full-time farmer and he and his uncle also worked together on wallboard jobs.
-Both men left thousands of dollars in their bank accounts money that has not been touched.
+Both men left thousands of dollars in their bank accounts - money that has not been touched.

 Hazelrig and his uncle lived together and often worked together on gypsum wallboard jobs.
 Family members describe Fortson as a humble man who years ago lost his daughter to murder.

-There's a strong suspicion of foul play
+There is a strong suspicion of foul play.

-Blount County Sheriff's Office
+Agency Name: Blount County Sheriff's Office

 Alabama Department of Public Safety

-Birmingham News (AL) 11/5/01
+Birmingham News Archive - 11/5/01

 Questions or comments?
 Please contact appropriate member of the Area Team